ADU Contractor Culver City, California

-The city is in the middle of the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated Place to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along gone the unincorporated Place of Marina Del Rey.
+The city is along with the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated Place to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along like the unincorporated Place of Marina Del Rey.

-Culver City’s major geographic feature is Ballona Creek, which runs northeast to southwest through most of the city before it drains into Santa Monica Bay in Marina Del Rey.
+Culver City’s major geographic feature is Ballona Creek, which runs northeast to southwest through most of the city previously it drains into Santa Monica Bay in Marina Del Rey.